Cubs vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .429 with a double, four home runs, six walks and nine RBI.
+- Olson has picked up a hit in three games in a row.
+During his last five outings he is hitting .333 with a double, three home runs, six walks and six RBI.

 Olson Recent Games